BillDempsey/Data_Analysis_Tools/README.md

 - Several standalone `.exe` applications for processing iSentio JSON files
 - A **sample JSON file** included in the root folder for testing and demonstration purposes
-- Usage instructions for each app in the form of either tooltips, prompts, or included documentation
+- A powerpoint presentation with usage instructions for each app

 ---